HaykuhiMk/Simple-DBMS/README.md

 This is a simple Database Management System (DBMS) project implemented in C++.
 The project provides basic functionalities to create tables, insert data, delete data, and show existing tables.
 ## How to Use
-1.Clone the repository:
+1. Clone the repository:
 #### git clone https://github.com/your-username/dbms-project.git
-2.Compile the source code:
+2. Compile the source code:
 #### g++ -o dbms dbms.cpp main.cpp
-3.Run the executable:
+3. Run the executable:
 #### ./dbms

 ## Project Structure